- Written by Dr.Mehmet Demircioglu

 Body hair grafts are grafts taken from areas such as chest hair in selected cases.
 They can help in repair or advanced donor depletion, but they are not a simple replacement for scalp donor hair.
 A clinic that presents body hair as an unlimited rescue option is oversimplifying the problem.

 Donor shock loss means temporary shedding or thinning in the donor region after surgery.
 It can happen, but it must be separated from true overharvesting.
-The distinction is important because temporary shedding may recover, while aggressive donor damage may not.
+Temporary shedding may recover, while aggressive donor damage may not.

 FUE is commonly understood by patients as follicular unit extraction.
 More accurately, many surgeons now use follicular unit excision because the graft is surgically incised and then removed.
-I like this distinction because it reminds patients that FUE is not a simple pulling technique.
+That distinction matters because FUE is not a simple pulling technique.
 It is surgery.

 A proper FUE hair transplant depends on donor selection, extraction angle, punch control, graft handling, and recipient area planning.
 The word FUE does not guarantee quality by itself.
 It only tells you the harvesting method.